Field Note

 For general sun-safety context, EPA guidance points anglers toward protective clothing, hats, sunglasses, shade, and sunscreen based on UV conditions.
 Product pages handle the product-specific claims.

-HUK vs AFTCO vs Patagonia for sun shirts
+HUK vs Patagonia for sun shirts

 Use the broader Fishing Sun Protection guide when comparing brands.
 Use the HUK gear hub when the buyer is already HUK-aware.
+Use the Patagonia sun hoodies comparison when the buyer wants current Patagonia sun-layer picks.

 HUK accessories finish the sun system